 10. Forces them out of the groundedness of the present moment

-...into the breathlessness of scrambling to keep up, which undermines their authenticity and connection to deeper meaning.
+...into the breathlessness of scrambling to keep up, which undermines their ability to be fully present.

 11. Overrides their natural inclination to "do it myself"